saylordotorg/course_k12ela008/Unit05.md

+---
+layout: default
+title: "K12ELA008: English Language Arts 8"
+course_description: "This course covers critical reading, writing, and thinking.
+You will read and analyze literary and informational texts and write original texts in multiple genres.
+This course emphasizes language and its conventions, and also provides opportunities to examine the spoken word."
+next: ../../../
+previous: ../Unit04
+---
 **Unit 5: Oral Traditions** <span id="5"></span>
 *This unit focuses on stories that evolved from storytelling traditions, exposing you to classic tales that have inspired many of the modern